XitongLiang/The-PARNI-scheme/README.md

-# R codes for the PARNI scheme
+# Codes for the PARNI scheme